-Ultimately, a transportation impact study will be used by professional staff to make recommendations to the Planning Commission and City Council.
+Ultimately, a transportation impact study will be used by professional staff to make recommendations to the planning_Planning_commission_Commission and governing_bodyCity Council.
 Transportation is one element amongst many that must be considered.

 City personnel charged with reviewing transportation impact studies have several functions to consider: